 Outsourcing tasks such as payroll, logistics or fulfillment is generally viewed as a way to trim costs and improve operational efficiency.
-But somewhere between reducing overhead and improving ROI lies the murky world of security.
+But somewhere between reducing overhead and improving ROI lies the murky world of security and third party risk.
 The sobering reality is that anytime a company’s data touches or intersects with an outside company, there’s a risk of hackers and attackers stealing, altering or damaging the data.
-In fact, over 50 percent of breaches originate through third parties, including current and former service providers, consultants, suppliers and partners, according to The Global State of Information Security Survey.
+In fact, over 50 percent of data breaches originate through third parties, including current and former service providers, consultants, suppliers and partners, according to The Global State of Information Security Survey.

 At the center of everything is a simple enough concept: In the digital age, all business is risky business.
 However, dealing with the associated risk is anything but simple.
 As organizations turn to a growing array of third-party partners–and even subcontractors and fourth-party partners–to address core business functions there’s a need to fully trust that a partner network is secure.
 The task can be daunting.
 “Mapping third party relationships and supporting an array of business processes is an extremely complicated and challenging activity.,” explains Jeff Mandel, director of the Third-Party Risk Management Practice at security firm Optiv.